splunk/splunk-sdk-python/splunklib/ai/README.md

 In this example, the `Logger` instance is accessed via `ctx.logger` and used to emit an informational log message during tool execution.

+These logs are forwarded to the `logger` passed to the `Agent` constructor.

 ### Tool filtering

 Tools can be filtered, before these are made available to the LLM, via the `tool_filters` parameter.